Want to jump right into the list of my favorite bass guitars for beginners in 2023? Here you go!

 - Fewer tone options compared to full-size models

 The Ibanez GSRM20 Mikro Bass is a great option for beginner bassists who are on the shorter side or have smaller hands.
 It’s got a shorter scale length (22.2 inches, as opposed to the standard 34 inches), which makes it easier to play even for young hobbyists.
 The slim neck also gives you a more comfortable grip no matter what angle you’re holding it at.

 The Ibanez GSRM20 has a noticeably snappy, punchy sound.
 Like the Squier Affinity Precision Bass mentioned above, this one also has a single-coil pickup, giving it a bright, defined tone that’ll cut through any mix.
 The bass also has a lightweight, well-balanced design, allowing you to keep playing your bass for hours without feeling tired at any point.

 I’m personally a fan of the stylish and modern look of the Ibanez GSRM20 Mikro Bass — especially the sleek black finish and white pickguard.
 It’s got a pretty straightforward design with a tone control, a volume control, and a single pickup.
 It’s a great option for beginner bassists who want a no-frills but great-sounding instrument.
 If you’re a shopper who values practicality over cosmetic gimmicks, this instrument could be a solid choice for you!

-- Classic design and aesthetic appeal
+- Classic design and aesthetic appeal (looks dope)

 - Strong and durable construction